-English Bible 1-(1940-41)-(Two hours a week.) \(Arts Option.)
+English Bible 1-(1940-41)-(Two hours a week.)
+(Arts Option.)

-General Introduction to Old Testament-Canon-Versions, etc. History of Hebrews to the Captivity, General lines of Criticism, General Introduction to The Gospels, The Synoptic Problem, The Fourth Gospel, New Testament History to the Ascension Text Books: Oesterley & Robinson: Introduction to Old Testament: McNeile: Introduction to New Testament.
+General Introduction to Old Testament-Canon-Versions, etc. History of Hebrews to the Captivity, General lines of Criticism, General Introduction to The Gospels, The Synoptic Problem, The Fourth Gospel, New Testament History to the Ascension.

-English Bible 2-(1939-40)-(Two hours a week.) \(Arts prior.)
+English Bible 2-(1941-42)-(Two hours a week.)
+(Arts